ShubhamCpp/Hand-Gesture-Detection/README.md

 ### e.
 Find the Area under the Contour and the Points where the Hand’s Contour is Detected:-

 We need to find the Points where the Hand is Recognized.
-This will help us to detect the swipe of the hand and hence make the corresponding transitions, making the Core of the Game.
+This will help us to detect the swipe of the hand and hence detect the corresponding actions/movements.

+’m attaching some Images showing the Program at work.